Local News

 District B: Lydia Dominguez vs. Eileen Eady

-The candidate who wins this seat will replace Nakia Jackson-Hale, the interim trustee the school board selected after Katie Williams resigned.
-An investigation by the Clark County District Attorney's Office found Williams remained on the board despite moving to Nebraska, prompting her resignation.
+Lydia Dominguez has been elected for this seat.
+She will replace Nakia Jackson-Hale, the interim trustee the school board selected after Katie Williams resigned.
+(An investigation by the Clark County District Attorney's Office found Williams remained on the board despite moving to Nebraska, prompting her resignation.)

 Thumbnail for pending results (1) copy 4.png